kokus/experia/sites/all/modules/headerimage/README.txt

 * Set access rights for admin and view on the access control page.

-* If required create a node type to put your image in.
+* If required create a content type to put your image in.
-  Set node type(s) and conditions types on the header image settings page Structure > Header image > Settings
+  Set content type(s) and conditions types on the header image settings page Structure > Header image > Settings

 * Create one or more blocks for header image at the add block page.
   Structure > Header image > Add block

-* Using the selected node type, upload one image into the node using an image field.
+* Using the selected content type, upload one image into the node using an image field.
   Image header is designed to work with a node containing only one image.
   However with custom theming you can display any node content and any